Less than half of the beds in ITBP COVID centre taken as O2 supply 'limited' | Health

-Less than half of the total 500 oxygen beds at the ITBP operated COVID care centre in south Delhi have been occupied till Wednesday as the border guarding force said the capacity to admit coronavirus patients at the facility is ''limited'' due to supply of oxygen.
+Less than half of the total 500 oxygen beds at the ITBP operated COVID care centre in south Delhi have been occupied till Wednesday as the border guarding force said the capacity to admit coronavirus patients at the facility is ''limited'' due to oxygen supply issues.

 The paramilitary force said there is a huge influx of patients demanding admission at the facility and it has requested the Delhi government to increase oxygen supply so that admissions are increased.